 The IonE fellows program provides flexible funds for scholars to engage in innovative research and problem solving and pursue leadership training.
 Institute fellowships are open to faculty on all University of Minnesota campuses.

 IonE Project Grants (formerly known as Discovery Grants) help highly-innovative, world-class research activities get off the ground with a one-time investment of venture capital funding.
 We look for projects that will make a transformative difference in interdisciplinary research and discovery.

 IonE Mini Grants help spur new collaborations by providing small amounts of funding (up to $3,000), administrative and logistical support (including organizing and staffing meetings) and space (for meetings, small conferences, new courses, reading groups, etc.) to interdisciplinary groups of faculty, staff and students from across the University of Minnesota system.
 The grants are meant to encourage collaboration across disciplines, units and campuses.
-The application deadline has passed for Fall Academic Year 2016 Mini Grants.
-Please check back in Summer 2016 for information on future opportunities.

 2016 Mini Grants

 - Tools for Addressing Environmental Challenges: A Training Program on Bayesian Hierarchical Modeling

 - Creating a roadmap for transdisciplinary research at The Raptor Center

 - Dangerous Populations: Dance for Education and Exploration of Environmentally Driven Infectious Diseases

 - Attributing Cardiovascular and Respiratory Disease Mortality to PM2.5 Exposure: Is It to Blame?
 A Complex Systems Approach